This guide covers the following topics:

 After the lease agreement is signed and the deposit and first month’s rent is paid, it is time to move in, right?

 Well, not so fast - I always advise that there should be a proper handover process when the owner or its representative “hands over” the apartment to the tenant(s).
 This process shouldn’t take more than an hour, and can save both the owner and the tenants a lot of headaches.

 Here’s how to do it:

 Have the owner prepare or just write up together an inventory of all the furniture, decorations, and appliances of the apartment, room by room.
 Make sure to record if any of the furniture or parquet or walls/doors/windows have any damage, and test to see that all the appliances actually work.
 Then, record the gas, electricity and meter positions, so later you can know how much you really used.
-You can also record how many sets of keys was handed over, and anything else that you think is important.
-It is imperative that both parties, so the owner as well as the tenants sign this document, in at least two copies, so that everyone gets to keep one copy together with the lease agreement.
+You can also record how many sets of keys were handed over, and anything else that you think is important.
+It is imperative that both parties, so the owner, as well as the tenants, sign this document, in at least two copies, so that everyone gets to keep one copy together with the lease agreement.

 When you move out, you can also do a handover - to make sure you can get your deposit back, and that you are only held responsible for the damages that were actually caused by you.

 After the lease agreement and handover, you should report your new address to the authorities, and get a so-called ‘address card’ (in Hungarian ‘lakcímkártya’).
 If you are an EU citizen, you will be able to check in with your landlord's approval statement - this is a document your landlord needs to sign.
 It looks like this:

 and it can be bought at any post office or in the local municipalities.

 If you come from a third country, here are some helpful information on how to check-in for your Budapest address.